Diaoyutai State Guesthouse: History

-The Government of the People's Republic of China, Chairman of the Chinese Communist Party Mao Zedong and Premier Zhou Enlai, in order to celebrate the 10th anniversary of the founding of the People's Republic of China, and to receive foreign heads of state and government coming to China to participate in the National Day, they chose the site of the ancient Diaoyutai scenic spot in 1958, and instructed the Ministry of Foreign Affairs to organize, plan, and build a state guesthouse, which was named as the Diaoyutai State Guesthouse.
+The Government of China, Chairman of the Chinese Communist Party Mao Zedong and Premier Zhou Enlai, in order to celebrate the 10th anniversary of the founding of the People's Republic of China, and to receive foreign heads of state and government coming to China to participate in the National Day, they chose the site of the ancient Diaoyutai scenic spot in 1958, and instructed the Ministry of Foreign Affairs to organize, plan, and build a state guesthouse, which was named as the Diaoyutai State Guesthouse.

 In early 1966, Peng Zhen (then head of the five-member team of the Cultural Revolution) had organized a writing team here to draft the February Outline.
 During the Cultural Revolution, it became the office of the Central Cultural Revolution Group (Building 14 and 16), while Kang Sheng (Building 8), Chen Boda (Building 15), Jiang Qing (Building 5, then Building 11, then Building 10), Zhang Chunqiao, Yao Wenyuan (Building 9), and Guan Feng all lived here centrally as well, and Diaoyutai became the residence for the office and life of the members of the Central Cultural Revolution Leading Group.

 After the Ninth National Congress, the influence of the Central Committee's Cultural Revolution Group gradually faded out, and the political operation gradually returned to normal, and this place became the centralized residence of the members of the Gang of Four.
 Later Wang Hongwen lived in Building 16; Ji Dengkui, Chen Yonggui, Wu Guixian and other Politburo members who rose in the Cultural Revolution also lived here.
 In 1975, Chen Yonggui wrote a petition requesting to move out of the Diaoyutai State Guesthouse to an old courtyard house in Jiaodaokou.
 Mao Zedong said "very good, Diaoyutai has no fish to fish".
 So the members of the Politburo of the Central Committee who lived in the Diaoyutai State Guesthouse moved out successively.
 Only Jiang Qing moved to Zhongnanhai after Mao's death in 1976.

+During Deng Xiaoping's administration, the Central Committee of the Chinese Communist Party and State Council still entertained foreign guests visiting China.
+After the reform and opening up of China, it began to diversify its business and was first officially opened to the public in 1980.

 Buildings

+The Diaoyutai State Guesthouse was first constructed in October 1958 and was fully completed in August 1959.
+As the official state guesthouse, and out of respect for the customs of foreign guests, the complex does not include buildings #1 or #13.